 I often encourage people who are contemplating following Christ (Lk 14:25-33), or those that already are, to scrub all of their social media profiles to make sure that when someone looks at their profile, it obviously represents Christ and glorifies Him (Lk 9:26; Rom 1:16), instead of glorifying themselves, perhaps in an attempt to grab 15 minutes of fame through the recognition, likes, follows, and hollow pursuit of man's approval (Lk 12:4-5).
 Even if you are of a generation where social media platforms, much less selfies, are not something that you are interested in and it is easy to turn your nose up at, I would challenge you in the opposite direction.
 Social media platforms house billions of people (if Facebook were a nation, it would be the largest on the planet by far) and I would assert the question; are you willing to deny yourself to meet these people where they are for the sake of the gospel and the chance to win some (1 Cr 9:19-23)?
 If you are not willing to entertain creating a social media profile in order to glorify Christ and bring his message and kingdom to bare, then ask yourself, do you still have a missional heart and attitude to spread the gospel (Mat 28:18-20), or have you closed off your heart to some place God's Spirit could be leading you?

-In the spirit of lent (the giving up of some luxury for the sake of drawing near to God and living in ultimate dependance upon Him), challenge yourself to not take, nor post, any selfie of yourself for 40 days (the entire lent season, celebrating the end of lent on easter Sunday).
-If this is especially difficult for you to even consider as a Christian, then I would point you to honestly examine your heart and ask God to help you to repent of any selfish idolatry in your heart.
+In the spirit of fasting (the voluntary giving up of something for the sake of drawing near to God and living in ultimate dependance upon Him), challenge yourself to not take, nor post, any selfie of yourself for 40 days.
+If this is especially difficult for you to even consider as a Christian, then I would point you to honestly examine your heart and ask God to help you to repent of any self-glorifying idolatry in your heart.